Software Asset Management – Why Track Employee Application Use?

 Lost productivity

-Monitoring the application usage of their employees provides organizations with the historical data they need to decide if a greater amount of licenses need to be procured to meet the demands of peak usage periods.
+Monitoring the application usage of their employees provides organizations with the historical data they need to decide if a greater number of licenses needs to be procured to meet the demands of peak usage periods.

 How To Get Started With Software Asset Management